orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 A programming language centered around several key thoughts, namely:

 Summarized:
-- Structure is innate, something more general than, yet similar to graphs
 - One should be able to mix and combine programming languages.
 (Once knowledge of types of structure, syntax and control-flow at any abstraction layer exists.) - Of which control-flow is the hardest, which we can separate in the even harder "actual control flow" (for some "perceived actual execution layer") and some abstraction we suppose is the control flow.

 - Whereas usual graphs, we concern ourselves with vertices and edges, this is a rephrasing to a [Does the state of a ray have a more intuitive name?].
 Which encompasses both what it means to be vertex and edge.